botpress/botpress/README.md

 })
 ```

-For an overview of the core components, please read the [Basics](/docs/basics.md).
+To create a basic Hello Human bot in 3 minutes, please read the [Getting Started](https://docs.botpress.io/getting-started/).

-To create a basic Hello World bot, please read the [Getting Started](/docs/getting-started.md).
+For learn all concepts of Botpress, please read our [Documentation](https://docs.botpress.io/)

 ### Stats Collection